 California is a fault state, meaning that the at-fault party is responsible for paying for damages caused in a crash.
 Often, the driver’s auto liability insurance policy covers the damages.

-- File an insurance claim under their own policy (depending on their coverage)
+File an insurance claim under their own policy

 Once you file a personal injury suit, you will be required to prove that the accident was the fault of the other driver or drivers, and you were not at fault.
 Being able to prove your actions did not contribute to the crash is key in getting the maximum compensation possible.
 Depending on the facts of your accident, this may require an extensive investigation and aggressive advocacy from a Temecula motorcycle accident attorney.